Irfaanpk/Microsoft-Hybrid-Cloud-Zero-to-Hero/IT Infrastructure Fundamentals/Client-Server Architecture/README.md

-## Client-Server Architecture
+# Client-Server Architecture

-Client-server architecture is one of the fundamental concepts of enterprise IT infrastructure.
-It explains how computers, applications, and services communicate with each other to provide resources and business functionality.
+Client-server architecture is a fundamental concept in enterprise IT infrastructure.
+It describes how computers, applications, and services communicate over a network to provide and consume resources.

+In a traditional enterprise environment, users typically work from client devices while centralized servers provide services such as authentication, DNS, DHCP, file storage, applications, databases, and web services.

-Understanding the client-server model is essential before moving into Windows Server, Active Directory, DNS, DHCP, file services, Microsoft 365, and hybrid cloud environments.
+Understanding the client-server model provides the foundation for learning Windows Server, Active Directory, Group Policy, file services, Microsoft 365, hybrid identity, and cloud infrastructure.

 ---

-## What is Client-Server Architecture?
+## 1. Introduction to Client-Server Architecture

-Client-server architecture is a computing model where one system requests a service or resource, while another system provides that service or resource.
+Client-server architecture is a computing model in which a **client requests a service or resource** and a **server provides that service or resource**.

-The system requesting the service is called the **client**, and the system providing the service is called the **server**.
+The client and server communicate through a network using defined communication protocols.

 ```text
 ┌──────────────┐